PeiHsain/Deep_Learning/README.md

 ResNet architecture.
 3. calculate the confusion matrix to evaluate the performance.
 # Lab4
 Implement a conditional VAE for video prediction.
 The model should be able to do prediction based on past frames.
+# Lab5
+Implement a conditional GAN to generate synthetic images according to multi-label conditions.